Skip to article frontmatterSkip to article content

 def on_scenario_change(change):

-selected_index, selected_resolution = change.new
+selected_scenario_index, selected_resolution = change.new

-selected_sc_entry = climate_dt_dictionary.climateDT_scenario[selected_index]
+selected_sc_entry = scenario_simulation_table[selected_scenario_index]

 date_from = datetime.datetime.strptime(selected_sc_entry['dateFrom'], '%m/%d/%Y').date()